Hong Kong's Li Ka-shing buys UK train company Eversholt

-HONGKONG/LONDON (Reuters) - Hong Kong’s Cheung Kong Infrastructure Holdings Ltd, backed by Li Ka-shing, Asia’s richest man, has bought Britain’s Eversholt Rail for an enterprise value of 2.5 billion pounds ($3.8 billion), the latest in a string of Asian buyers targeting European assets.
+HONGKONG/LONDON, Jan 20 (Reuters) - Hong Kong’s Cheung Kong Infrastructure Holdings Ltd, backed by Li Ka-shing, Asia’s richest man, has bought Britain’s Eversholt Rail for 2.5 billion pounds ($3.8 billion), the latest in a string of Asian buyers targeting European assets.

 UK private equity fund 3i Infrastructure Plc said on Tuesday that it and Eversholt’s other investors had sold their entire holding to the Hong Kong billionaire’ s CKI group.